-- 12.1 Each academy will treat seriously all incidents which are brought to the attention of staff and the following action will be taken without delay: - When there is 'reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm' a bullying incident should be addressed as a child protection concern.
-Where this is the case, staff should discuss with the academy's designated safeguarding lead. - Following a report of an incident being received, the pupil who maybe being bullied will be talked with privately by an appropriate member of staff. - The victim will be listened to and reassured. - A record of the incident will be documented in line with each academy's procedures, including a record made by the pupil, if appropriate. - Academy staff will talk to all pupils involved individually. - Any other evidence will be sought, for example any CCTV footage, social media posts, text messages. - Parents/carers of all relevant pupils will be notified and kept informed, the being taken by the academy will be explained, and the reasons for them, referring to this policy. - Support and consequences will be decided upon dependent on the individual circumstances. - The situation will be monitored and further action taken where deemed necessary.
+- Following a report of an incident being received, the pupil who maybe being bullied will be talked with privately by an appropriate member of staff. - The victim will be listened to and reassured. - A record of the incident will be documented in line with each academy's procedures, including a record made by the pupil, if appropriate. - Academy staff will talk to all pupils involved individually. - Any other evidence will be sought, for example any CCTV footage, social media posts, text messages. - Parents/carers of all relevant pupils will be notified and kept informed, the being taken by the academy will be explained, and the reasons for them, referring to this policy. - Support and consequences will be decided upon dependent on the individual circumstances. - The situation will be monitored and further action taken where deemed necessary.

-Author: Version: Date Approved: Review Date: Dogo 2 of 14 E Morris V1 11.03.2020 11.03.2022 Page 2 of 14
+Author: Version: Date Approved: Review Date: R Gill V1 23.05.23 July 24 Page 10 of 16